DylanDijk/Simon-Skene-Mixed-Models-Tutorial/_book/02-mod_box_R.md

-We can compare the results from the `Box_correction_modified_nlme()` function results given in the upper panel of Table VII in the second paper.
+We can compare the results from the `Box_correction_modified_nlme()` function results given in the upper panel of Table VII in paper II.

 ```r